brandenbbb/uwhd/README.md

 # uwhd

-APRIL 19: xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled...FPS style controls...just need to work on the speed it refreshes / scans the input as it seems to reset once in a while.
+APRIL 19: xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled.
+FPS style controls.
+Just need to customize further!

 APRIL 14: added switch in ofApp.h - simply comment / uncomment to enable which mode you want to use:
 USE_KINECT - if both this and USE_TWO_KINECTS are commented out, it will disable all Kinect stuff for debugging purposes